 9. Birds of Eden and Monkeyland are both found in The Crags just outside Plett and are 2 of the best places for a special treat outing for the kids.
 They are not cheap, entrance to each costs R125 for adults and R62.50 for children so choose one or take advantage of the double deal and get into both for R200 per adult and R100 per child.
 They are definitely worth a visit during your trip.
 Birds of Eden is the largest free flight aviary in the world and has wooden walkways that are pram-friendly (but a bit bumpy) which take you right down to the bottom of the forest, where you can see colourful pheasants, and then up again into the canopy where a variety of parrots, cockatiels and knysna loeries can be seen.
 There is also a lovely water feature at the end with swans, ducks and flamingoes.
 We then went across to Monkeyland for our lunch and spotted a number of cheeky squirrel monkeys trying their luck at our leftovers as well as a few other species.
 I decided to take my son on the tour and we saw all of the 11 species which was very fortunate.
 I think after the morning at the Birds of Eden he was quiet tired so lost interest in the tour guide but still enjoyed the forest walk esp acting like a monkey himself!

-East Head Cafe – this was a great spot in Knysna located as the name suggests on the East Head.
-We enjoyed a lovely lunch with a view while the kids enjoyed the small outside play area.
-This restaurant has the right idea – they served the kids’ their meals when we got our drinks and that way they were done when our meals arrived and so we escaped the nagging about when their food was coming and were able to eat ours in (relative) peace without having to cut up fishfingers or dish out yet more tomato sauce!
-Recommended.
+East Head Cafe is a great spot in Knysna located as the name suggests on the East Head.
+We always make a turn here every time we visit the Garden Route as the view is amazing and our kids enjoyed the small outside play area.
+This restaurant has the right idea – they serve the kids’ their meals when the adults get their drinks meaning that the kids are done when your own meal arrives meaning you can enjoy it in (relative) peace, plus you escape the nagging about when their food will be served!

 Here are a few other suggestions I received when gathering info prior to our trip – we were too busy to get to all of these places but let me know if you have experienced them and what you thought so I know for next time!